Talking Tom & Friends: Talking News

-Talking News (officially named as Talking Tom and Ben News) is a game released in 2011, in which Talking Tom and Talking Ben act as TV news anchors, repeating whatever is recorded and pulling pranks on each other.
+Talking News (officially named as Talking Tom and Ben News) is an app released in 2011, in which Talking Tom and Talking Ben act as TV news anchors, repeating whatever is recorded and pulling pranks on each other.

 Talking Pierre

-Talking Pierre is a video-game released in 2011 in which the user interacts with a parrot named Pierre.
+Talking Pierre is an app released in 2011 in which the user interacts with a parrot named Pierre.
 Pierre has appeared in only one web series since being introduced — Talking Friends.

-Tom's Love Letters

-Tom's Love Letters is an app released in 2012 that lets users send personalised messages to their friends and family.
-As of June 2022, the app is no longer available.

-Tom Loves Angela

-Tom Loves Angela is an app released in 2012 that lets users watch Tom courting Angela.
-As of June 2022, the app is no longer available.

 Talking Ginger

 Talking Ginger is an app released in 2012 that lets the user interact with an orange kitten named Ginger and get him ready for bed.
-The character has been featured in numerous apps, and in every web series excluding Talking Tom Shorts.
+The character has been featured in numerous apps, and in every web series.

 Talking Angela

 Talking Angela is an app released in 2012 that was the target of a mudslinging campaign in which various individuals alleged that the app was created by paedophiles with the intent of tracking children, though no legitimate evidence was found proving the claims.